 Sunday School is still not meeting in person, but is planning to restart soon.

 We are about you, and we care about you!
 So, there are restrictions and procedure modifications in place to protect each other during this trying time.

-Any building access requires face covering.
+Any building access requires face covering for unvaccinated persons.

 We are here to provide you support, so please do call or email the church office if you are in need or we can help facilitate something in your life during these trying times.

 Keep safe.
 Be smart.
 Most of all, be loving.